fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 :::

 * Its primary purpose is to guide you on how to generate a GitHub page, to be used for learning material, i.e. lectures, or similar.
-* It can also be purpose for anything else, for that matter.
+* Its purpose can be anything else, for that matter.
-* This setup uses the [cookiecutter-jupyter-book][cookiecutter][^1] workflow.
+* This setup uses the the [Github Pages action][gh_actions_python], executed on the [cookiecutter-jupyter-book][cookiecutter][^1] content.

 <!-- > **Note:** *This serves only as a reference, as the the full explanation is below.* -->

 By following these instructions, one is able to create his own website, alike this one, with a tailor-made content, quickly and with ease.
-Albeit, there are two or three things to keep in mind when doing so, in the text that follows.
+Albeit, there are two or three things to keep in mind when doing so.
+These are specified in the following text:

 <!-- > TOC:
 ---